Quantum field theory over F_q: Kontsevich's Conjecture

 \subsection{Results}

 First, we applied our methods to the complete list of graphs with 13 edges that are potential counter-examples to Kontsevich's conjecture.
-This list due to the 1998 work by Stembridge and it is available on his homepage.
-We found that for all of these graphs $\bar N$ is a polynomial in $q$.
+This list is due to the 1998 work by Stembridge and is available on his homepage.
+We found\footnote{We partly used Method \ref{met2} such that Result \ref{res1} should not be considered proven.} that for all of these graphs $\bar N$ is a polynomial in $q$.
 This extends Stembridge's result \cite{STEM} from 12 to 13 edges. \begin{result} Kontsevich's conjecture holds for all graphs with $\leq13$ edges. \end{result}

-Second, we looked at all graphs with 14 edges that originate from primitive $\phi^4$-graphs [graphs with finite period Eq.\ (\ref{1a})].
+Second, we looked (using Method \ref{met2}) at all graphs with 14 edges that originate from primitive $\phi^4$-graphs [graphs with finite period (\ref{1a})].
 These graphs come as 4-regular graphs with one vertex removed.
-They have $n=2h_1$ edges, four of which are 3-valent whereas all others are 4-valent.
+They have $n=2h_1$ edges, 4 of which are 3-valent whereas all others are 4-valent.
 A complete list of 4-regular graphs that lead to primitive $\phi^4$-graphs with up to 16 edges can be found in \cite{CENSUS}. \begin{result} Kontsevich's conjecture holds for all primitive $\phi^4$-graphs with 14 edges with the exception of the graphs obtained from Figs.\ 1(a) -- (c) by the removal of a vertex. \end{result}

 The counter-examples Fig.\ 1(a) -- (c) fall into two classes: One, Figs.\ 1(a), (b) with exceptional prime 2, second, Fig.\ 1(c) with a quadratic extension.
 These counter-examples are the smallest counter-examples to Kontsevich's conjecture by Result \ref{res1}.